datastaxdevs/workshop-introduction-to-nosql/.github/ISSUE_TEMPLATE/homework-assignment.md

 name: Homework Assignment
 about: Use this template to submit the homework
 title: "[HW] <NAME>"
-labels: homework, 'wait for review'
+labels: wait for review, homework
 assignees: HadesArchitect

 ---